devsbb/grover-engineering-recruitment/README.md

 I can **chose to see unavailable products in this store**
 So that **I can subscribe for waiting list**

-As a **consumer in store running the application**
-I can **chose to see unavailable products in this store**
-So that **I can subscribe for waiting list**

 #### Acceptance criteria
-- For the known store codes `grover-de` and `mm-berlin`, product results are returned based on the availability filter
+- For the known store codes `grover-de` and `mm-berlin`, products are returned based on the availability filter
-- Available products are shown by default if no filter chosen
+- Available products are shown by default, if no filter chosen
-- Grover Germany (store code `grover-de`) is shown by default if no store passed
+- Grover Germany (`grover-de`) is shown by default, if no store code passed
 - The product Name, Brand, Category, Availability (in stock | out of stock) and quantity are displayed

 ### Platform Choice
-You can create the application as either a command line application, web application or mobile application in any of the following platforms
+You can create the application as either a command line application or web application in any of the following platforms:

 - Python, Typescript, NodeJS, Ruby or JavaScript for web applications
 - Python, Ruby, Golang or Rust for command line applications